 wanted to relate to you.
 You have, accompanying your materials, a list that was compiled over a period of time.
 But, it's a list showing the locations where the incidents took place, the date that they occurred and the brief description and whether or not the victim was Black or white or whether it was because of religious purposes, whether the person was Jewish or not.
 So, we have it broken down as the victim being either Black, white, or if it's an interracial couple, Black and white.
-If it was on the basis, if the discrimination was on the basis of religion, a person happened to be Jewish, and that's the only faith that we have that's chronicled here.
+If it was on the basis, if, the discrimination was on the basis of religion, a person happened to be Jewish, and that's the only faith that we have that's chronicled here.

-I want to point out that it's been our experience that most of the agencies don't keep a file on such events.
+experience that most of the agencies don't keep a file on such events.
 They come to us, but they're called something else.
-When these acts come to us, we look to'see if housing is involved.
+When these acts come to us, we look to see if housing is involved.
 So, it comes under another category.
 Sometimes these incidents happen to persons and they won't report them, they're just so disgusted, as did our client and the broker, real estate broker example.

-I go on to say that racial incidents are not always reported to the authorities by most of the victims.
-Now, the Cuyahoga Plan, which is a fair housing agency, receives and investigates complaints of discrimination centered around housing.
+I go on to say that racial incidents are not always reported to the authorities by most of the Now, the Cuyahoga Plan, which is a fair housing agency, receives and investigates complaints of discrimination centered around housing.
 October of 1992 through July of this year, the agency received over 1200 inquiries from persons who felt that they had encountered acts of discrimination, whether those acts were based on any of the protected classes; as you know, that's race, sex, religion, national origin, status or disability.
-Recently, Housing Secretary Henry G. Cisneros stated in an interview with the New York Times that racism is a malignancy, and that it's the great achilles heel of our nation's future.
+Housing Secretary Henry G. Cisneros stated in an interview with the New York Times that racism is a malignancy, and that it's the great achilles heel of our nation's future.
 I'll repeat that he said racism is a malignancy and the great achilles heel of our nation's future.
-And, you think about it.

-Although significant changes have occurred in the area of discrimination over the past 20 to 25 years, today it has become more covert, more subtle, more widespread.
+And, you think about it, years, today it has become more covert, more subtle, more widespread.
 Acts of hate of one group against another, whether through physical encounters or the systematic denial of home loans or insurance coverage only serve as a harbinger of our local and national tragedy.